jj1bdx/dot-kerlrc/OpenSSL.md

 # Building local OpenSSL

 * Specify the dependent library of OpenSSL at `${OPENSSL_LOCAL}` of each building script
-* Tested on OTP 25.2.2
+* Tested on OTP 26.0.2

+## OpenSSL 1.x has passed EoL on 11-SEP-2023

+Use OpenSSL 3.x

 ## MacOS

-* Use HomeBrew OpenSSL 1.1 for stable release: `brew install openssl@1.1`
-* HomeBrew OpenSSL 3.0 is usable as well: `brew install openssl`
+* HomeBrew: `brew install openssl`

 ## Ubuntu